 Sometimes there is a situation when it is necessary to replace one port number 'X' with another port 'Y' (also called port mapping).
 Port forwarding can be used when standard port numbers are blocked on the ISP side, or when the required port numbers are already occupied.

 NOTE: Important!
 When creating port forwarding rules, they will only work in the direction from WAN to LAN (from the Internet to the local network).
 In the local network, the router will still be available via standard ports 80/HTTP and 23/Telnet.

-Let's take an example when the web interface of the router works on standard port 80, and access to it from the Internet will be performed through the port number 8181.
+Let's take an example when the router's web interface works on standard port 80, and access to it from the Internet will be performed through port 8181.
 In this case, the connection to the external WAN IP address on port 8181 will be forwarded to the local IP address and port 80.

 To do this, in the web interface on the 'Forwarding' page, create the following rule:

-In the 'Input' field you should specify the interface for connecting to the Internet.
+In the 'Input' field, you should specify the interface for connecting to the Internet.
 In most cases, you should choose the 'Provider' interface.
 If you have a connection to the Internet via PPPoE, PPTP or L2TP, you should choose the appropriate connection.
-When connecting via 3G/4G USB modem you have to specify exactly this connection, and when connecting via WISP you have to choose connection with the name of the network to which Keenetic is connected.
+When connecting via a 3G/4G USB modem, you have to specify exactly this connection, and when connecting via WISP, you have to choose a connection with the name of the network to which Keenetic is connected.

 In the 'Output' field, select 'This Keenetic'.
 In this case, port forwarding will be performed to the local IP address of the router.